LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-research-software.md

 **Activity:**
 Think of minimum set of information (metadata) which will help others find your software.
 This can include short descriptive text and meaningful keywords.

 [Codemeta](https://codemeta.github.io/terms/) is a set of keywords used to describe software and way to structure them in machine readable way.
 Example of Codemeta used in a software package.
-For example look at https://github.com/NLeSC/boatswain/blob/master/codemeta.json or https://github.com/datacite/maremma
+For example, look at https://github.com/NLeSC/boatswain/blob/master/codemeta.json or https://github.com/datacite/maremma

 [Edam](http://edamontology.org/page) is an example of an ontology that provides terminology that can be used to describe bioinformatics software.